2gis/geojson-vt/README.md

     lineMetrics: false, // whether to enable line metrics tracking for LineString/MultiLineString features
     promoteId: null, // name of a feature property to promote to feature.id.
 Cannot be used with `generateId`
     generateId: false, // whether to generate feature ids.
 Cannot be used with `promoteId`
+    generateIndex: false, // whether to generate feature indexes
     indexMaxZoom: 5, // max zoom in the initial tile index
     indexMaxPoints: 100000, // max number of points per tile in the index
-    dimensions: 2, // number of coordinates per vertex in the input array (2 by default) });
+    dimensions: 2, // number of coordinates per vertex in the input array (2 by default)
+    cuts: false, // whether to generate cuts in last component of polygon and line points (false by default) });
 ```